 Shows like ZOOM, The Electric Company, The New Zoo Revue, Villa Alegre and The Big Blue Marble presented the idea the world belonged to all of us, it was really a kind of not very subliminal sensitivity training for a new generation. ( Generation X and I’ll get to that in a minute.)
 From Villa Alegre I learned some Spanish words that can actually be used in public and mixed company and they also promoted the idea of trying foods from different countries.
 The Electric Company was beyond cool, with stars like Bill Cosby and Rita Moreno, teaching all of the ways we say hello, how to get along, how to be decent humans.
 From Zoom I learned how to get out of a pair of Chinese handcuffs, make a variety of craft projects from things found around the house and I fully admit to really wanting one of those striped Rugby shirts.
 I had a pen pal through The Big Blue Marble’s system of connecting children from across the globe, (no, I’ve never tried to locate her again and I remember not knowing what to write to her about and thinking that I’d rather just watch the show.)
 For me, those programs were about a world that I had no other access to, like their adult counterparts of today, travel shows and combination food and travel shows, they made those faraway places seem more glamorous than they really were.
 But the message was about the humanity of the things that we have in common, and respect and appreciation for other cultures, kind of the idea that sauerkraut or salsa wasn’t so weird and that other kids in other countries did a lot of the same things that kids do here.

 These programs presented a sanitized version of being an American kid, with all of the representatives of said American Kiddom so incredibly well-adjusted that it was difficult not to envy them.
 (Sadly I wasn’t allowed to watch the New Zoo Revue as one of the adults in my life insisted it wasn’t really a children’s show but that everyone on the show was only marginally talented, smoking dope and that adults who dressed up in costume so they could run around with children likely had some kind of agenda, the same was said to me of H.R.
 Puff n’ Stuff.)
-In a time when “All in the Family” was the most popular show on television, before it had been revealed the Carrol O’Conner was not really the disgruntled bigot Archie Bunker that he portrayed, something that many Americans, including my father, a sexist bigot himself, readily believed and supported, these children’s shows were seen by some as an attempt at the subtle brainwashing of the American child, a “reprogramming.”
+In a time when “All in the Family” was the most popular show on television, before it had been revealed the Carrol O’Conner was not really the disgruntled bigot Archie Bunker that he portrayed, something that many Americans, including my father, who was neither a nice nor decent person, who was a sexist, racist, bigot himself, readily believed and supported, these children’s shows were seen by some as an attempt at the subtle brainwashing of the American child, a “reprogramming.”
 With catchy tunes, seemingly hip, always even-tempered adults, the most well-informed, well-mannered children ever seen in public, most of them wearing turtle necks and Garanimals sets, the programs appealed to the good nature in all of us, or at least the possibility of it.

 Perhaps there were those with a crystal ball into the future who foresaw the global economy, the Euro, the internet, a world that was expanding and contracting at the same time, perhaps envisioning a utopia that would be nothing less than a daily culture festival where all of us would go from one food booth to another sampling the goods, blissed out on Churros, Gyros and Egg Rolls.